Linear Regression with Centrality Measures: Introduction

-Secondly, the observed network may differ from the true network of interest.
+Second, the observed network may differ from the true network of interest.
 Centrality measures are often calculated on data which are obtained by survey or constructed using some proxy for interaction between agents, though subsequent analysis would frequently treat the true network as known.
-Ignoring measurement error may thus lead to estimates that perform poorly.
-A growing literature works with networks that are assumed to be measured with error.
-However, they generally do not consider sparse settings.
-This is important since sparsity and measurement error are mutually reinforcing: sparser networks contain weaker signals, which are in turn more difficult to pick out from noisy measurements.
+Ignoring observation error may lead to estimates that perform poorly.
+A growing literature works with networks that are assumed to be observed with error, and increasingly, in combination with sparsity.
+This is important since the two issues are mutually reinforcing: sparser networks contain weaker signals, which are in turn more difficult to pick out from noisy measurements.
 The upshot is that OLS estimators computed on sparse, noisy networks may have particularly poor properties.
-Asymptotic theory that ignore these features will provide similarly poor approximations to their finite sample behavior.
-Consequently, estimation and inference procedures based on these theories may lead to invalid conclusions about the economic significance of centrality measures.
+Asymptotic theory that ignores these features will provide similarly poor approximations to their finite sample behavior.
+Estimation and inference procedures based on these theories may, in turn, lead to invalid conclusions about the economic significance of centrality measures.

+To understand the effect of observation error and sparsity, this paper adopts the asymptotic framework of \cite{bickel2009nonparametric}, featuring a single growing network.
+Here, agents are endowed with latent types and a graphon (\underline{graph} functi\underline{on}) maps pairs of latent types into link intensities.
+This is the true network that is unobserved.
+Instead, researchers observe a single draw from the graphon, in which each link is an independent Bernoulli random variable with success probability given by the link intensity.
+The difference between the two networks is our observation error.
+To reflect sparsity, the Bickel–Chen model introduces a scale parameter for the graphon that can shrink it towards zero as sample size increases.
+As such, the expected number of links per agent can grow much more slowly than $n$ as it tends to infinity.